WICG/view-transitions/README.md

 * The delay starts from the first frame after the start of the transition.
 * The length of |sharedElementsConfig| must be the same as |sharedElements|.

+Note that a seperate sequence to specify configuration is not intended to be the final API shape.
+It was added to expose functionality in a backwards compatible way while the API design is in progress.

 ## Multi-page support

 With some work, the above effects can be achieved with existing animation